Delivery drone: Zipline

+Zipline is a well established service which delivers medical supplies to hospitals through automated drones.
+Zipline's drones are made up of three main components, foam chassis, wings, and a battery unit.
+It has two motors to keep the drone flying with a cargo compartment to hold goods, until they are parachuted down to the delivery site.

 In 2016, Zipline began their partnership with the government of Rwanda to construct and operate a medical distribution center in Muhanga.
 Rwanda has a mountainous geography, poor road conditions, and a long rainy season, making an aerial delivery system more cost efficient and timely than traditional road-based deliveries.
 As of May 2018, they had delivered over 7,000 units of blood using drones.
 By October 2020, Zipline had made over 70,000 medical deliveries by drone and expanded operations across Rwanda and Ghana.

 Their drones are small fixed-wing electric airplanes, enabling them to fly fast and over long distances (up to 180 km round-trip on a single charge), in all weather seen in Rwanda.
 Zipline drones use an assisted take-off to enter flight, and for landing they use an arresting gear-inspired mechatronic recovery system.

 During a delivery, the Zipline drone does not land, but instead descends to a low height and drops the package to the ground, slowed by a parachute-like air brake.

 In 2020, Zipline began deliveries between Novant Health facilities in Kannapolis and Huntersville, North Carolina.

+As of April 2024, the company has made over 1 million deliveries to customers.
+Flying over 70 million autonomous commercial miles and delivering over 10 million products.

 Wing

 The company Wing incubated by Google X began commercial deliveries in Christiansburg, Virginia in October, 2019.
 It carries parcels up to three pounds, using a tether for the final drop.
 As of April 2020, shippers were limited to FedEx, Walgreens, Sugar Magnolia, Mockingbird Café, and Brugh Coffee.
 Wing had obtained an FAA Part 135 air carrier certificate in April, 2019, which allowed it to charge to carry third-party cargo, and to operate out of the line of sight of the pilot.
+Such waivers and other permissions for drone use are granted by the BVLOS (beyond visual line of sight) Aviation Rule Making Committee.

 It also delivered over a thousand meals to Virginia Tech students and employees in a fall 2016 test program.

-Wing also operates in Canberra, Logan, Queensland, and Helsinki.
+Wing also operates in other regions of the world such as Canberra, Logan, Queensland, and Helsinki, and has plans to expand its services further.

 Wing announced it had conducted around 100,000 drone deliveries in August 2021, since launching trial services in September 2019.
 Wing uses two aircraft designs.
 The first features 12 hover motors and two cruise motors, which is the faster of the two flying machines, while the second design has four cruise motors and a slightly longer wing.
-Combining hover and cruise motors allows the aircraft greater manoeuvrability and speed for navigating urban environments.
+Combining hover and cruise motors allows the aircraft greater maneuverability and speed for navigating urban environments.